asdf-format/asdf-standard/docs/source/tree.rst

 simply retain the low-level data structure and the presence of the tag.
-This is important, as end users will likely want to store their own custom tags in ASDF files alongside the tags defined in the ASDF standard itself, and the file must still be readable by ASDF parsers that do not understand those tags.
+This is important, as end users will likely want to store their own custom tags in ASDF files alongside the tags defined in the ASDF core schemas, and the file must still be readable by ASDF parsers that do not understand those tags.

 .. _references: